fuubi/digital-covid-certificate-lib/readme.md

   - The demo is not very user-friendly...
 Sorry for that, but have a look at the console to interact directly with your certificate.
 - Example Projects
-  - [js-webpack] is a sample project using JavaScript and Webpack.
+  - [jswebpack] is a sample project using JavaScript and Webpack.
-  - [ts-react]  is a sample project using TypeScript and React.
+  - [tsreact]  is a sample project using TypeScript and React.

 ## List of all features: